 Studying the Brain and Body Correlates of Emotion, from Reaction to Regulation

-In the Emotion, Brain, & Behavior Laboratory (EBBL), we seek to understand how people, mostly adults, experience, express and regulate their emotions.
+In the Emotion, Brain, & Behavior Laboratory (EBBL) in the Department of Psychology at Tufts University, we seek to understand how people, mostly adults, experience, express and regulate their emotions.

 Our current work focuses on identifying emotion and emotion-regulatory processes that serve as reliable predictors of performance under stress.
 We primarily use behavioral and psychophysiological methods (skin conductance, electrocardiography, facial electromyography, eye tracking).
 Our past work has featured functional magnetic resonance imaging to identify neural correlates of processes of interest.